thorchris/Fullstack-TypeScript/README.md

 ## Fullstack TypeScript

-Made a copies of the learing goals on docs and answered it.
+Made copies of the learing goals on docs and answered it.

 #### Period 1 learning goals:
 Link to docs: https://docs.google.com/document/d/1uwBz-fa12D0gnKR9yOkSxGQxMbaWXUlXbSVodPMPQqA/edit